 While uptime is very good, SiteGround’s response time is what truly leaves a lasting impression.
 The average response time is barely 217ms, only a ⅓ of the market’s average.
 You could say such time definitely places SiteGround among the fastest providers out there.

 In short, SiteGround’s performance is very good.
 The uptime is significantly higher than promised, and the response time is very impressive.
+This comes as no surprise since all SiteGround's client's projects are hosted on Google Cloud infrastructure.

 In summary, SiteGround is very reliable, fast, and well equipped.
 With a bunch of tools for management and sharing access, it’s among the best options if you are developing sites for clients.